-A person who does not belongs to a Scheduled Tribe or a Scheduled Caste category by birth, simply by virtue of marrying a person belonging thereto cannot gain the status of that particular caste or tribe.
+A person who does not belong to a Scheduled Tribe or a Scheduled Caste category by birth, simply by virtue of marrying a person belonging thereto cannot gain the status of that particular caste or tribe.

 The words caste, race, or tribe or religious minorities in India.
 A caste is an association of families which practice the custom of endogamy i.e. which permits marriages amongst the members belonging to such families only.
 Caste rules prohibit its members from marrying outside their caste.
 There are sub-groups amongst the castes which sometimes inter-marry and sometimes do not.
-A caste is based on various factors, sometimes it may be a class, a race or a racial unit.
+Caste is based on various factors, sometimes it may be a class, a race or a racial unit.
 A caste has nothing to do with wealth.
 The caste of a person is governed by his birth in a family

 Article 366 (24) & 366 (25) defines the terms “Scheduled Castes” and “Scheduled Tribes”.
 It reads as under: